Information good: Common trading models

-Disadvantages of Information Goods
+Disadvantages

-Piracy is one of the most important issues facing information service providers today.
+Piracy is an important issue facing information service providers.
 A report from the U.S. Government Accountability Office states that counterfeiting and piracy have a wide-ranging impact on consumers, industries, governments and the economy.
 Generally, it depends on the type of infringement involved and other factors.
 These include lost sales, lost tax revenue, damaged brand value, and reduced incentives to innovate.
 For example, the software industry may be one of the hardest hit.
 In 2011, the piracy rate of US software products was about 20%.
 That alone cost the American software maker a whopping $9.5 million in lost revenue.

 In addition, social sharing of information goods involves buying and sharing a single good through a network of acquaintances such as friends or colleagues is also an important issue for suppliers of these goods.
 When customers buy an information good and send it to their friends or colleagues.
 The person who receives it does not need to buy it again.
 Although these actions do not involve piracy, it affects the sale of information goods.

-Bundling Strategy
+Bundling strategy

 Although information goods can be copied in large numbers and sold after completion.
 But it can also be shared by customers who have already purchased it.
 Despite the growth of the Internet, the profits of information products will only decrease.
 As a result, producers started bundling.
-Bakos & Brynjolfsson (1999) found that Bundling large numbers of unrelated information goods can be surprisingly profitable because the law of large numbers makes it much easier to predict the value consumers place on bundled goods than if they were sold individually.
+Bakos & Brynjolfsson (1999) found that bundling large numbers of unrelated information goods can be surprisingly profitable because the law of large numbers makes it much easier to predict the value consumers place on bundled goods than if they were sold individually.

+Versioning strategy

+Versioning is a method of implementing second-degree price discrimination through varying the quality of a product.
+For example, a music software company may offer a "student version" of its software with fewer features at a lower price and a "professional version" with more features at a higher price.
+This approach is particularly advantageous when it is not costly to downgrade an information good to create one or more lower quality versions.
+Versioning involves a corporation offering its product in various versions and allowing customers to choose the one that suits them best.
+The goal for the corporation is to minimize expenses while meeting customer requirements as precisely as possible and matching the requested price to customers' willingness to pay.
+For information goods providers, producing different versions is relatively easy and cost-effective, especially for established products like a mail program or a communications portal.